What Are the 4 Ds of Medical Negligence?

 Deviation of Duty

 Deviation of duty, sometimes called dereliction of duty or breach of duty, means that the doctor did not meet the expected standard of care.
+Healthcare providers have a legal responsibility to adhere to this standard.
 According to Cornell Law, the standard of care relies on the “reasonable person standard.”
-In essence, did this person act in a manner that the average person would, given the same circumstances?
+In essence, did this person act in a manner that other medical professionals would given the same circumstances?

 Of course, every situation is different, but the basic expectations of a doctor include: